czbiohub-sf/bcell_pipeline/README.md

 The Immcantation framework is a start-to-finish pipeline going from raw reads to repertoire analysis.
-It encompasses pre-processing of fastq files, pRESTO, changeo-igblast, tigger, shazam, changeo-clone, and alakazam.
-The steps leading up to analysis are included in bcell.rf.
-The resulting output from changeo-clone, the end stage of bcell.rf, is used as input for alakazam analysis steps.
+It encompasses pre-processing of fastq files, pRESTO, Change-O Igblast, TigGER, SHazaM, Change-O Clone, and Alakazam.
+All of these steps up to Alakazam summaries are included in bcell.rf.
 The reflow pipeline currently uses the 2.3 version of kleinstein/immcantation.